anfema/bin-grammar/Readme.md

 ## Changelog

+### 3.1.0

+- Allow unbounded strings that will grab the rest of the buffer (a string with no options)

 ### 3.0.1

 - Bugfix: If you had multiple cascaded selector elements in a crc the size field calculation did not work